seanoliver/theragpt-app/architecture-design.md

 ### Web Application

-The Next.js web application serves as the primary web interface for TheraGPT, with the following responsibilities:
+The Next.js web application serves as the primary web interface for Northstar, with the following responsibilities:

 - Render user interface for thought entry, analysis, and review
 - Handle client-side state management